Co-creation by Improvisation

-In this workshop we will look at and practice different ways to use improvisation as a tool for co-creation using methods like participation, mutual empowerment and sharing.
-Improvisation skills can help build listening skills, strengthen collaboration, increase your agility and adaptation to change, as well as develop trust, communication and confidence.
+In this workshop we will particularly look at and practise different ways to use improvisation as a tool for co-creation, using methods like participation, mutual empowerment, and sharing.
+You will build and strengthen your collaboration skills, your agility and adaptation to change, as well as your trust – both in others and yourself.

 This workshop is relevant because it teaches the entrepreneurs elements of improvisation like: